 2014 AND BEYOND

-Developing Artists have launched a new project for 2013 and 2014 which is generously supported by the British Council.
-The project was officially launched in London in April 2013 at the St James Theatre, with the first production to be staged in Harare in May.
-For further information please see The Zimbabwe Project page.
+Developing Artists have launched a new project for 2014 - 2015.
+The project was officially launched in London in April 2013 at the St James Theatre, with the first production staged in Harare in May 2013.